Red Rose, White Rose (novella): Plot summary

 "Maybe every man has had two such women – at least two.
 Marry a red rose, and eventually she'll be a mosquito-blood streak smeared on the wall, while the white one is 'moonlight in front of my bed.'
 Marry a white rose, and before long she'll be a grain of sticky rice that's gotten stuck to your clothes; the red one, by then, is a scarlet beauty mark just over your heart."
 This metaphor from the beginning of the novella introduces the theme of the shifting nature of male desire.
 However, Tong Zhenbao thinks he is different.
 Returning from studying in Edinburgh with excellent grades, Zhenbao is hired by a famous foreign trading company in Shanghai as a senior staff.
 He is a model of the ideal modern Chinese man.
 For the convenience of transportation, he rents a room from his classmate Wang Shihong, who is married to the beautiful and charming Jiaorui.

 The day Zhenbao moved in and met Jiaorui, he became deeply fascinated by this rose-like woman.
 He picks up her stray hairs from the floor tiles and twists them together, "stuff[ing] it into his pocket.
 His hand stayed there, and his whole body tingled."
 When Shihong goes to Singapore on business, Zhenbao and Jiaorui fall in love despite their spiritual and moral struggles.
 However, when Jiaorui tells Zhenbao that she confessed to her husband and was planning to divorce to marry him, Zhenbao is taken aback.
 He hesitates, becomes annoyed, and eventually falls ill.
 In the ward, he explains to Jiaorui that their love can only be the love of friends; he cannot give up his entire life, his family, and his friends because of what happened between them.
 After hearing his hypocritical words, Jiaorui wipes her tears, and without looking back, walks out of his life.

 Under his mother's arrangement, Zhenbao meets his white rose and they marry.
 Compared to Jiaorui, Yanli is a traditional and gentle Chinese woman.
 Nevertheless, shortly after marriage, Zhenbao begins to thinks of her as insipid and dull, so he starts visiting prostitutes.
-When he discovers his wife's clandestine love affair with a tailor who he perceived to be inferior to him, he becomes more unscrupulous in his philandering.
+When he discovers his wife's clandestine love affair with a tailor whom he perceived to be inferior to him, he becomes more unscrupulous in his philandering.
 One day, he meets his "red rose" Jiaorui by chance, who has remarried and is carrying a child in her arms, appearing to him old and withered.
 Finally, one night, Zhenbao becomes conscious of the fact that time waits for no one.
 The roses, whether they are red or white, become the phantom of reality.
 The next day, Zhenbao rises and reforms his ways.
 He makes a fresh start and becomes an honorable man.